pydicom/pydicom/source/dicom/README.txt

 README for pydicom distribution

-pydicom is released under the GPL license.
+pydicom is released under the MIT license.
 See license.txt.

 To install from a source distribution, at a command line in the source directory (where setup.py is located), type: python setup.py install